jpranays/react-fast-hooks/docs/docs/hooks/useClipboard.md

 An object containing the following properties:

 - `copy` : A function to copy the provided text to the clipboard.
-- `isCopied` : A boolean indicating whether the text was successfully copied.
+- `isCopied` : A boolean state that is set to true when the text is successfully copied and resets to false after 2 seconds.